TianshengC/threads-management-for-slow-caculation/README.md

 get N:

 Description: Retrieves the result of the calculation for N.
-Action: Checks the status of the calculation for N.
+Action: Check the status of the calculation for N.
 Response:
 If the calculation is complete: “result is M”, where M is the integer result.
 If the calculation is still ongoing: “calculating”.